tywonmosley/UNIT2---BLK18WSHP--TDM/block18wkshp.md

 ## Functional Test -- Shopping Cart:
-1. A shopping cart checkout feature that allows a user to check out as a guest (without an account), or as a logged-in user.
-They should be allowed to do either, but should be asked if they want to create an account or log in if they check out as a guest.
+1. A shopping cart checkout feature that allows a user to check out as a guest (without an account) or as a logged-in user.
+They should be allowed to do either but should be asked if they want to create an account or log in if they check out as a guest.

 ### Expectations